[ << ] [ >> ] [] [] [] [ ? ]

 -noialign

 Perform no automatic alignment for instructions.
-Note that unaligned instructions make your code crash when executed!
+Note that unaligned instructions can make your code crash when executed!
 Only set when you know what you are doing!

 -nomsg=<n>